sky-2002/sky-2002.github.io/docs/_posts/2023-08-06-Week-9-10-Mid-Eval-and-TODOs.markdown

     ```
     The above sentences are factually correct, but contain negations.
 We can clearly see that REBEL extracts wrong(opposite) relations in them.

+    For the discussion with the author, refer here - [Problem with negations in sentences](https://github.com/Babelscape/rebel/issues/66)

 - <u>Add coreference resolution to get more relations</u> - This is because there may be sentences that may use pronouns to refer to an entity and have a relation.
 For example <span style="color:green">Messi is an Argentinian footballer.
 He previously played for PSG.
 Now he has joined Inter Miami</span>.
 In this sentence, <span style="color:green">he</span> refers to <span style="color:green">Messi</span>.
 So we would like the text to be coreference-resolved in order to not miss the relations in the second sentence.

 We are working on these TODOs and would get back with some solutions in the next blog!